Avida2C/GIDMainGame/README.md

 # GIDMainGame

-Replica of GIDGame
+Replica of GIDGame:

-Further updates will happen here.
+Any Further updates will happen here.